claroty/netunnel/README.md

 - `allowed_tunnel_destinations` - A key-value mapping of IPs and ports(as strings separated by comma) allowed to be used as a tunnel's exit sockets.
 The special symbol `*` supported to allow all ports for a certain IP.
 Defaults to `{"127.0.0.1": "*"}`
-- `secret_key` - A string used as an encryption key for sensitive settings to avoid storing them in the disk as plain text.
+- `secret_key` - A passphrase used as an encryption key for sensitive settings to avoid storing them in the disk as plain text.
-The key is generated automatically.
+The key is generated automatically, but we recommend using the `-s`/`--secret-key` when running the server which will avoid storing the key in the configuration file.
+Setting the environment variable `NETUNNEL_SECRET_KEY` will behave just the same as the flag, and won't be stored in the configuration.
 If you wish to decrypt, encrypt, or generate a key manually, see `python -m netunnel.common.security`.
 - `peers` - A list of remote NETunnel servers that can be used to set static tunnels (See `Peers` in the Additional Features).
 For an example of how to set a peer, look at [examples/server-server](examples/server-server).
 - `allow_unverified_ssl_peers` - When set to `true`, remote peers certificates won't be verified.
 Defaults to `false`.
 - `revision` - Currently unused.
 This will be used for configuration migrations purposes.
+You should not modify this field manually in any use case.
 - `http_proxy` - Settings for an optional global HTTP proxy to use for any requests the server may need to make, for example to remote peers.
 The setting include a key-value mapping of the following:
     - `proxy_url` - The URL to the remote proxy server